Hamilton Beach HomeBaker Review

 Should You Buy the Hamilton Beach HomeBaker?

-The Hamilton Beach is one of the least expensive bread machines we tested.
+The Hamilton Beach is one of the least expensive bread machines in our tests.
 While that low price is alluring, it could have performed better in several of our tests to earn a recommendation.
 We do like that we can throw our favorite cake mix into it — but we can do that in the oven too, without having to buy a whole separate appliance.

 What Other Bread Machines Should You Consider?